Kurdiish/WorkingWithAPI/README.md

 # WorkingWithAPI
+## Following a youtube tutorial
-[Fetching API from the] (https://jsonplaceholder.typicode.com/) [and displaying it using react,react router and axios]
+Fetching API from the https://jsonplaceholder.typicode.com/ and displaying it using react,react router and axios